 Generally, hot water treatments quiet the body by slowing down the activity of internal organs, while cold water treatments invigorate the body by increasing internal activity.
 Nerves carry hydrotherapy impulses from the skin deep into the body, where they stimulate the immune system, slow the production of stress hormones, invigorate the circulation and digestion, encourage blood flow, and reduce pain sensitivity.

 Physical medicine is the use of physical measures in the treatment of disease or injury.
-These include therapeutic exercise, massage, and osteopathic joint mobilization and immobilization techniques.
-Relying on Applied Kinesiology and Cranio-Sacral Therapy, this system of body work is based on the concept of allowing the body to heal itself by treating structural problems like muscle spasm, curvature of the spine and bad posture.
+These include therapeutic exercise, soft tissue massage, and joint mobilization and immobilization techniques.
+Incorporating light and laser therapy, lymphatic drainage techniques and assisted stretching, this system of body work is based on the concept of allowing the body to heal itself by treating structural problems like muscle spasm, curvature of the spine and bad posture.

 The Ottawa Integrative Health Centre that we require 48 hours notice for the cancellation or re-scheduling of appointments.
 Failure to do so will result in a charge of 50% for the missed appointment.
 We thank you for your compliance with our clinic policies.

 Initial Pediatric Visit: $160